Adler Da Silva

-Adler Da Silva Pereira (born 28 December 1998) is a Swiss professional footballer who currently plays for Slovan Bratislava in the Fortuna Liga.
+Adler Da Silva Pereira (born 28 December 1998) is a Swiss professional footballer who plays as a forward for Slovak club Slovan Bratislava.

 Club career

 Pohronie

-In January 2021, Da Silva had signed a 1,5 year deal with Pohronie from Stade Nyon, with Slovak first division club having the option to make the transfer permanent.
+In January 2021, Da Silva joined Pohronie on loan from Stade Nyon, with the Slovak first division club having the option to make the transfer permanent.

 Da Silva made his Fortuna Liga debut for Pohronie on 6 February 2021, in a fixture played at neutral ground at Štadión pod Dubňom, against Nitra.
-He was featured in the starting line-up and opened the score sheet of the match in the 13th minute by converting a penalty set after a Kilian Pagliuca's foul against David Bangala.
+He was featured in the starting line-up and opened the scoring sheet of the match in the 13th minute by converting a penalty set after a Kilian Pagliuca's foul against David Bangala.
 While Nitra equalised before the half-time through Pagliuca, Pohronie regained the lead through Andrej Štrba ten minutes before the conclusion.
-Da Silva scored his second goal in stoppage time by converting a counter attack, following an assist by Alieu Fadera.
-Pohronie gained season's second win.
-Overall, Da Silva greatly contributed to Pohronie in avoiding relegation by scoring 6 league goals.
+Da Silva scored his second goal in stoppage time by converting a counterattack, following an assist by Alieu Fadera, securing Pohronie's second win of the season.
+Overall, Da Silva greatly contributed to Pohronie in avoiding relegation by scoring six league goals.
 He became the club's top scorer of the season, tied with James Weir.

 At the start of 2021–22 season, Da Silva remained goal-less and began some of the fixtures from the bench.
 His position in the club was made more difficult through the arrival of Miloš Lačný.